jenkinsci/docker-build-publish-plugin/README.md

    * manage registry credentials for private and public repos
    * tag the image built - use any Jenkins env. variables.

+## Upgrading

+In versions 1.0+ the plugin uses [https://wiki.jenkins-ci.org/display/JENKINS/Docker+Commons+Plugin](docker-commons-plugin) and the credentials plugin.
+When upgrading you need to add the credentials to each job that uses the plugin, the global fields are no longer used.

 ## Dockerfile as build config